 Portland Brownstone was used in 1848 to build this cathedral, and again in 1862 and 1888 to construct its twin towers.
 It’s lavish gothic ornament began to delaminate and repairs have been ongoing throughout its life.
 Replacement of the east façade porticos and stairs was executed using St Bees sandstone and red granite.
 Old World stone fabricated the ornate sandstone detail in 11 months.
 Over 845 cubic feet of sandstone was replaced.

-Thirty tracery windows are being replaced as part of a multi-phase exterior restoration project at Lehigh University.
+Thirty tracery windows were replaced as part of a multi-phase exterior restoration project at Lehigh University.
 Built in 1887, the mason used a local sandstone with shallow bed heights.
 To compensate, the stone cutters turned the stone on its face.
 Within a few short decades the stone delaminated.
 Numerous patching attempts failed over the years and further delamination occurred.
-To permanently correct the problem, Wallace sandstone from Nova Scotia is being fabricated to match the original geometric configurations.
+To permanently correct the problem, Wallace sandstone from Nova Scotia was fabricated to match the original geometric configurations.
 It is a durable stone with high beds which closely matches the original colour.
 CNC profiling and hand finishing are ongoing.
-The west front window is the last major window to be completed.
-We used our 3D scanner to record the irregular geometry.
-Now we can accurately replicate the details to fit the masonry opening and the stained glass.
+The west front window was the last major window to be completed.
+We used our 3D scanner to record the irregular geometry so that we could replicate the details to fit the masonry opening and the stained glass.
 The chapel is listed on the National Register of Historic Places.

 Designed in 1921 by Ralph Adams Cram in his signature Collegiate Gothic style, it was built by the university between 1924 and 1928.
 The chapel seats almost 2000 people.
 As part of a major restoration project in 2000 through 2002, Old World Stone produced over 200 Gothic pinnacles and finials, based on original samples and drawings.
 Matching Indiana buff limestone was used.
 Our saws were used to profile the overall shape, while hand carving added the detailed floral motifs.